The Black Echo: Plot

 Rourke organizes surveillance and SWAT units to discreetly watch the second vault location in Beverly Hills.
 Unfortunately, two internal affairs detectives who have been following Bosch mistake his surveillance for complicity in the robbery and insist on opening the vault, interrupting the thieves in the process.
 One of the detectives is shot dead and the other is put into a coma.
 Bosch fires at the thieves and follows them down into their tunnel but is wounded by their leader: Rourke, who as a military policeman in Vietnam worked with the government to convert the diamonds and assist with the emigration.
 Meadows was killed because he couldn't resist pawning a jade bracelet that was taken during the first heist.
 Rourke is about to kill Bosch when he is shot dead by Wish.

 While recovering in the hospital, Bosch remembers Rourke saying something about his "share" of the heist being bigger thanks to the deaths of his two accomplices, but he didn't say he was keeping everything, meaning he had at least one other accomplice who is still at large.
 Bosch confronts Wish, who admits to being the third accomplice.
 Wish had believed her older brother was killed in the war, until the Vietnam Veterans Memorial was unveiled and his name was not listed on it.
-When her parents refused to tell her the truth, she investigated on her own and found that he returned to the U.S. on leave and had been killed when stumbled onto Rourke's scheme and tried to demand a cut.
+When her parents refused to tell her the truth, she investigated on her own and found that he returned to the U.S. on leave and had been killed after stumbling onto Rourke's scheme and demanding a cut.
 Wish didn't want any share of the heist, only revenge on Rourke and his accomplices.
 When she discovered Rourke was also in the FBI, she maneuvered herself into the Los Angeles office and subtly influenced an unsuspecting Rourke into planning the heist.

-Wish pleads with Bosch that no one was supposed to get hurt and her affection for him is genuine.
-Although he doesn't have enough evidence for her to be convicted; Bosch gives her an ultimatum: turn herself in and confess, or he will share the details with the Vietnamese men, who will come after her on their own terms.
-When she asks why, he says that someone has to answer for "Sharkey," a teenaged informant who assisted their early investigation but, thanks to Wish, was identified by Rourke and killed; Wish agrees.
-As a farewell gift, Wish sends Bosch her print of Edward Hopper's Nighthawks which he was admiring in her home.
+Wish pleads with Bosch that no one was supposed to get hurt and that her affection for him is genuine.
+Although he doesn't have enough evidence for her to be convicted, Bosch gives her an ultimatum: turn herself in and confess, or he will share the details with the Vietnamese men, who will come after her on their own terms.
+When she asks why, he says that someone has to answer for "Sharkey", a teenaged informant who assisted their early investigation but, thanks to Wish, was identified by Rourke and killed; Wish agrees.
+As a farewell gift, Wish sends Bosch her print of Edward Hopper's Nighthawks which he had admired in her home.
 He finds himself identifying with the man sitting at the extreme left of the painting, alone.